Wilson (1944 film): Reviews

 President Franklin D. Roosevelt, a protege of Wilson's, screened the film for guests at the Second Quebec Conference in 1944.
-British Prime Minister Winston S. Churchill, however, was no fan, excusing himself mid-film before going to bed.
+British Prime Minister Winston Churchill, however, was no fan.
+He excused himself in the middle of the film and went to bed.

 Awards

 Despite the negative press and lackluster commercial performance, the film received ten nominations at the 17th Academy Awards, winning five: